-Around 3000 BC, the man became sedentary and the Roque St Christophe is occupied uninterrupted until the Middle Ages, having a capacity to house 1000 people.
-In 1588 this place was destroyed, victim of the Wars of Religion
+Around 3000 BC, man became sedentary, and the Roque St Christophe is occupied uninterruptedly until the Middle Ages, having a capacity to house 1000 people.
+In 1588 this place was destroyed, a victim of the Wars of Religion.

 St-Leon-sur-Vézere in Dordogne

 St-Léon-sur-Vézére is a small, super picturesque village that serves wonderfully prepared food typical from the Dordogne – Perigord.

-You have to visit without a doubt the Romanesque church of the 12th century on the banks of Vézére River.
+You have to visit without a doubt the Romanesque church of the 12th century on the banks of the Vézére River.
 It is listed as a Historical Monument and is the Jewel of Saint Leon.

 Hautefort Castle and Village